ramon-astudillo/vimbox/README.md

 * Minimal syncing: Can be set to keep zero files in the computer.
 Local files can be used to work offline.

-* Merge operation: If there are discrepancies between local and remote `vimdiff` will be called instead of `vim`.
+* Merge operation: If there are discrepancies between local and remote, `vimdiff` will be called instead of `vim`.

 * Autocomplete: Folder browsing autocomplete with `TAB` as if folders were local.
 It uses `bash` `complete` command for this.

 * Optional encryption in the dropbox side with `pycrypto`.
-Names will be hashed and content encripted.
+Names will be hashed and content encrypted.

 * Comes with the expected `vimbox ls` (`rm` `cp` `mv`)

 * Importable methods to use in other modules `from vimbox import edit, move`.

-* Code is though to replace `vim` and `vimdiff` by other editors
+* Code is thought to replace `vim` and `vimdiff` by other editors

-* Code is though to add backends other than `dropbox` (paper is in sight)
+* Code is thought to add backends other than `dropbox` (paper is in sight)

 * Works in OSX and Linux, uses dropbox v2 API.